 3. The Government has also made continuous efforts to expand market access and deepen trade relations through regional integration.
-The country is a party to several regional trade agreements (RTAs).
-The Republic of Moldova-European Union Association Agreement, signed in June 2014 and fully in force since July 2016, established the Deep and Comprehensive Free Trade Area (DCFTA), which foresees a gradual approximation of legislation, rules, and procedures of the Republic of Moldova with those of the European Union (EU) in a wide range of areas.
+The Republic of Moldova has 16 free trade agreements (FTAs) in force encompassing 46 partners: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, the European Union (EU), Georgia, Kazakhstan, UNMIK/Kosovo, the Kyrgyz Republic, North Macedonia, Montenegro, the Russian Federation, Serbia, Tajikistan, Türkiye, Turkmenistan, Ukraine, the United Kingdom, and Uzbekistan.
+The Republic of Moldova-European Union Association Agreement, signed in June 2014 and fully in force since July 2016, established the Deep and Comprehensive Free Trade Area (DCFTA), which foresees a gradual approximation of legislation, rules, and procedures of the Republic of Moldova with those of the EU in a wide range of areas.
 In March 2022, the Republic of Moldova applied for EU membership and more recently the two parties agreed to strengthen cooperation in customs processes.
-In addition, the Republic of Moldova is a party to 14 other RTAs, including the Central European Free Trade Agreement (CEFTA) and RTAs with Türkiye, Kyrgyzstan, Ukraine and the United Kingdom of Great Britain and Northern Ireland.
-Active negotiations are also ongoing with the European Free Trade Association, which is planned to be signed during the current year.
+Furthermore, the Republic of Moldova has finalized the FTA negotiations with the European Free Trade Association (Switzerland, Norway, Iceland and Liechtenstein) on 24 March 2023 and the FTA is planned to be signed on 27 June 2023 in Liechtenstein.

 4. Accession to the WTO and the relevant trade policy reforms, focused on trade liberalisation and enhanced competition, have contributed to increased trade volumes since the 2000s.
 Exports during this period increased sixfold, from around USD 500 million in 2000 to more than USD 3000 million in 2021.
-In particular, the share of trade with the EU https://data.worldbank.org/indicator/NY.GDP.PCAP.CD?locations=MD.
+In particular, the share of trade with the EU countries has been increasing, accounting for 52.2 per cent of the county's total trade in 2021, reaching 61 per cent of Moldova's total exports to the EU market.